goeiebook/creativelab/narrative.md

 4. ```jq -c . simple.json | pbcopy```
 5. Select boardStates field, CMD-v, reload page.

 Inefficient, but already better than nothing.
 Then somewhere between the refreshes, I accidently clicked the canvas and drew a line.
 The pen tool had started working.
-Maybe a bug fix had been deployed, unannounced.
+Maybe a bug fix had been deployed unannounced.
 Too late to turn back now.

 ---